Disclosure: Some of the reviews linked here were part of a hosted stay. See each link individually for specific details.

 My home state of Massachusetts offers so many fantastic places to visit year round.
 For anyone looking to get out of the sun, the Great Wolf Lodge New England is a great option, because it offers a wonderful indoor water park.
 Located in Fitchburg, MA, it’s also a nice stop during a longer New England vacation.
 Our capital city of Boston is a year round family favorite, but summer is a special time.
 There are many hotels located throughout the city – I recently stayed in the newly renovated Revere Hotel in the theater district and enjoyed my stay.
 Don’t miss a trip to the Boston Harbor Islands, which are absolutely beautiful in the summer.
 Check out our list of the best places to stay in Boston.

 Of course, the Cape and the Islands are the most popular Massachusetts summer vacation destination.
-The Sea Crest Beach Hotel is one of our favorites, and is located right on the ocean.
-A little further down the Cape is Ocean Edge Resort, a high-end family resort with a golf course, several pools, and much more.
+On Cape Cod, Sea Crest Beach Hotel is one of our favorites, and is located right on the ocean.
+A little further down the Cape is Ocean Edge Resort, a high-end family friendly resort with a golf course, several pools, and much more.
 On the Outer Cape, the Harbor Hotel in Provincetown is a fun motel located right near the beach.
 Or, head to Nantucket for a stay at the luxurious White Elephant.

 If you are looking for something different, go north of Boston to Cape Ann.
 Rockport is a beautiful spot with lots of hotels, motels, and bed and breakfasts.
 In the winter, we stayed in the family suite at the Halyard Guest House and loved the quick walk to downtown.